wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-network-deploy-multinic-arm-cli.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Deploy multi NIC VMs using the Azure CLI in Resource Manager | Windows Azure" description="Learn how to deploy multi NIC VMs using the Azure CLI in Resource Manager" services="virtual-network" documentationCenter="na"
+   pageTitle="Deploy multi NIC VMs using the Azure CLI in Resource Manager | Azure" description="Learn how to deploy multi NIC VMs using the Azure CLI in Resource Manager" services="virtual-network" documentationCenter="na"